opentripplanner/OpenTripPlanner/docs/Configuration.md

 territory.
 The US Geological Survey (USGS) delivers this dataset in tiles via a somewhat awkward heavyweight web-based GIS which generates and emails you download links.
 OpenTripPlanner contains a module which will automatically contact this service and download the proper tiles to completely cover your transit and street network area.
-This process is rather slow, as OTP limits the rate it which it performs downloads to avoid flooding the USGS servers with requests, but once the tiles are downloaded OTP will keep them in local cache for the next graph build operation.
+This process is rather slow (download is around 1.5 hours, then setting elevation for streets takes about 5 minutes for the Portland, Oregon region), but once the tiles are downloaded OTP will keep them in local cache for the next graph build operation.

 To auto-download NED tiles when building your graph, add the `--elevation` switch to the command line.
 You may also want to add the `--cache <directory>` parameter to specify a custom NED tile cache location.
 For example: